Technology, Pedagogy and Education Association (TPEA)

 We offer a busy programme at BETT 2020 that includes:

 - an invitation for EdTech professionals to join Tim Berners Lee’s Call to Action to improve the web;

 - a presentation on the iCatalyst professional development practice-based research programme that involves teachers as co-researchers;

 - three safaris where BETT20 tourists attend a talk on the research findings that teachers have published and then join a guided tour to visit relevant EdTech companies.

 TPEA, Stand SD72, South Hall

-Experts on research into edtech products and services will be available to discuss how companies can raise awareness of the value of their product in teaching and learning.
+Experts on research into EdTech products and services will be available on our stand, SD72 South Hall, to discuss with companies how TPEA can communicate the value of their product or service in teaching and learning.

-Just call in or contact Professor Christina Preston for an appointment email@example.com
+Contact Professor Christina Preston for a stand appointment

-Research tourists will then embark on guided visits to key edtech associates to explore the themes more deeply.
-A safari debrief will take place back at our base, SD72, where tourists will have the opportunity to reflect on their learning journey and consider next steps with us.
-A TPEA report will be published after the BETT20 with the responses from participants.
+Research tourists will then embark on guided visits to key EdTech associates to explore the themes more deeply.
+A TPEA report will be published after Bett 2020 with the responses from participants.